laszlocph/website/src/_posts/2020-11-20-2020-Consulting-products-finances-a-year-in-review.md

 #### Gimlet

 [Gimlet](https://gimlet.io/){:target="_blank"} is my largest product.
 It is an internal developer platform that covers Kubernetes deployment and rollback automation, and an application focused UI.
-All that based on gitops.
+All that based on GitOps.

 Currently it is installed at a single company serving 10 developers and all their deployment needs.
 It is generally well received and also proven to be on good technical foundation.

 The product direction was also proven over the past year.
 Gimlet appeared on paper November 2019, released in April 2020, and in the meantime several industry players moved in a similar direction.
-Rancher's Fleet has the same  gitops approach to manage environments, Google's Application Manager is similar in managing applications.
+Rancher's Fleet has the same  GitOps approach to manage environments, Google's Application Manager is similar in managing applications.
 And GitOps got mainstream this year too.

 While I feel validated by my users, and there is an industry trend I can  piggyback on, I have yet to gain traction on my inbound lead channels.
 I had zero inbound requests out of thousand unique website visitors.

 I also had minimal success in my direct sales efforts.
 I managed to run a few trials over the summer, but none of them were really ready to dedicate the time for a proper evaluation.
-In general I also felt shitty during my sales efforts.
+I also felt uncomfortable during my sales efforts.
 I knew I had a great product, but didn't find a way to convey that in an easy message that runs home with my prospects.

 But Gimlet is not going away, on the contrary.
 I'm doubling down on it in 2021, with an opensource packaging.